 Once upon a time Julie was a former corporate sales dynamo who turned to scuba diving and underwater photography as an escape from a chaotic career.
 Under a full moon in aquamarine blue waters of the Caribbean sea, she had a rare encounter with mating wild bottle nose dolphins that changed her life’s path forever.

 Julie felt like she had discovered the secret to heaven on earth and now dedicates her life to photographing the wild, sacred beauty of the animal Queendom.
-She hopes that her mesmerizing images communicate a sense of reverence and that they transport the viewer to a sense of place.
-She has ventured into the remotest regions on earth in her search of what she calls “the hunt for the glorious”.
+She hopes that her mesmerizing images communicate a sense of reverence and that they transport the viewer.
+She has ventured into the remotest regions on earth in search of what she calls “the hunt for the glorious”.

-Julie is now an award-winning photographer who hopes that her images allow viewers to have a soul-soothing moment by basking in nature’s glory.
-When she is not traveling, she empowers women to embrace their feminine financial intelligence and make investment decisions based on their values.
-She spends her free time rehabbing marine mammals, working with the large whale disentanglement team, and uses her photographic skills to support conservation and philanthropic efforts.
+Julie is now an award-winning photographer who hopes that her images allow viewers to have a soul-soothing and feel the essence of nature’s glory.
+When she is not traveling, she empowers women to create Financial Freedom For Good and make savvy investment decisions based on their values.
+She spends the rest of her time rehabbing marine mammals, working with the large whale disentanglement team, and uses her photographic skills to support conservation and philanthropic efforts.

-Julie’s video clips have been used in a Discovery Channel’s Shark Week episode, she has had multiple photos published in science and research books and is now publishing her own works and creating unique pieces of art.
-Julie now leads custom soul-soothing wild life tours to remote destinations.
+Julie’s video clips have been used in a Discovery Channel Shark Week episode, she has had multiple photos published in science and research books and is now publishing her own works and creating unique pieces of art.
+Julie now leads custom soul-soothing wild life safaris to remote destinations.
 You can subscribe below to stay informed of newly released books, photo expeditions, safaris and much more.

 Photo Credits: Underwater - Deron Verbeck, Professional Portraits - Kirk Shorte & Veronica Coetzer, Other Photos from various traveling companions.